vincesafe/chatavion/README.en.md

 send.sh converts the message into base32 and makes a request to (base32message).emgt.xx.yy.
 If everything works fine, that request reaches the SEND server and the message is decoded and logged.
 As I said earlier, since I couldn't manage to make a proper DNS response, we can't have an immediate confirmation that the message was recorded.
-We have to use a reception program.
+I'm currently working on a future version of SEND programs, using Node.js, that will allow an immediate reply.
+Until then, we have to use a reception program.
 Provided the system unstability, avoiding special characters is better.

 The SEND server blocks new messages for 35 seconds after it receives a request.
 Thus, one has to wait before sending an other message.